 Learn what sells

 It’s not just about your music taste, but figuring out what that particular label are looking out for, or what is going to make money: “I studied Economics at Leeds, which taught me to take the emotional aspect out of work and think, “is this going to work or not?”’
 Tom explains.
 “There are plenty of bands whose music I like, but I know it’s not going to sell, so I have to look at it from a business point of view.”
-Understand the independent and major labels inside out – keep up to date with sites like Noisey, Fact, Digital Spy and Muzu as well as, of course, seeing as much live music as you can.
+Understand the independent and major labels inside out – keep up to date with sites like Noisey, Fact and Digital Spy as well as, of course, seeing as much live music as you can.

 Don’t do it for the money